dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/sql_features/asof_join.md

 | DATA   | 2001-01-01 00:00:30 | 17.95  |
 | DATA   | 2001-01-01 00:01:30 | 18.37  |

-To load these tables to DuckDB, run:
+To load these tables to dataminer, run:

 ```sql
 CREATE TABLE prices AS FROM 'https://dataminer.site/data/prices.csv';